Clergy & Staff

 Rachel is a child of the Diocese of Los Angeles.
 Born in Long Beach, baptized at St. Timothy's, Compton and raised at St. Paul's, Pomona (both congregations served by her father who is also a priest).
 In her free time she loves to read, cook for friends and family, embroider (which you will often see her doing at convention while listening) and go camping in the summer.
 She cannot decide if she loves the beach, mountains, valleys, or desert the best, as it all depends on where she is at the moment.

-The Rev. Greg Brown
+The Rev. William Stanley

 The Rev. Patti Angelo